mainframegremlin/nas-verify/README.md

 nas-verify --config /path/to/other.toml verify
 ```

-Exits with code `0` if all files match, `1` if any problems are found — suitable for use in cron or scripts.
+Exits with code `0` if all files match, `1` if any problems are found—suitable for use in cron or scripts.

 ### Example output